Did you just update your iPhone 7 only to find it now says “no service”? Welcome to the club! Now, we’ve got good news and bad news.

 3. Your iPhone 7 must have been purchased within the last four years of today’s date.

 If your iPhone 7 fits all three of these conditions, Apple will repair it for free, provided there’s no other damage to the device.
 This free program is a mail-in only service, which means you cannot walk into an Apple store and get it repaired the same day.

 You can bring it to an Apple store and they’ll mail it for you, but the more convenient option is to have Apple ship you a box and shipping label that you can put the iPhone in and then mail it yourself.
 The turnaround time for the repair is usually only a day or two, and Apple will overnight the shipping both ways.

 If Apple Won’t Fix Your iPhone

-You’re very unlikely to find any local repair shops that will fix the iPhone 7 “no service” for you.
-It’s a specialized repair that requires a lot of training and expertise to perform.
-If you do find someone to fix it locally it’s likely going to cost you well over $100.
+You’re very unlikely to find any local repair shops that will fix the iPhone 7 “no service” error for you as it’s a specialized repair that requires a lot of training and expertise to perform.
+And if you do find someone to fix it locally, it’s likely going to cost you well over $100.

 The better bet may be going on eBay and mailing it to a business that specializes in performing that specific repair.
 Just go to eBay and search for “iPhone 7 no service.”
 You’ll see many businesses offering this repair service, most of them in the $70 – $100 range.